azuryte5/shiny-social-network/README.md

 1. [Credits](#credits)

 ## Links
-The URL of the GitHub repository: tbd
+The URL of the GitHub repository: https://github.com/azuryte5/shiny-social-network

-The link to the screencastify video: tbd
+The link to the screencastify video: https://watch.screencastify.com/v/vcIHoQxjPuqGUfJ8h4RS

 -----
 ## Usage